 Through our school programs, we have been able to offer some of our children the opportunity to sing in a choir called Voices of Haiti.
 Through partnership with the Andrea Bocelli Foundation, the children have had the opportunity to sing with Bocelli in New York and Italy.

 The students who graduate from our Port-au-Prince primary schools have the opportunity to attend our trailblazing secondary school, the Academy for Peace and Justice.
 The Academy is funded and supported by our long-time partners at Artists for Peace and Justice.
 APJ is committed to our students for the long haul and we are grateful for their devotion to our students.

-After high school, our students, along with some in the local community, can apply to attend our new Professional School (pictured to the bottom right), St Francis de Assisi, which has courses in Nursing, Telecommunications, and Electrician Work with Solar Specialization.
-Eventually this school will serve 175 students, providing training in high level work with a focus on internships and on the job training.
+After high school, our St. Luke students, along with members of the local community, can apply to attend our professional school, Notre Dame de Guadalupe, which has courses in Nursing, Telecommunications, Plumbing and Electrician Work with Solar Specialization.
+This school serves over 400 future leaders in their fields and has operated with great support from NPH Germany, ORT and the Dharma Drum Mountain Foundation.